 - IA - DEMO - 58 proposals

 - IA - FLAG - 9 proposals

 The successful proposals are going through the Grant Agreement Preparation (GAP) phase and the deadline for the Grant Agreement signature is 4 May 2020.

 As part of the panel review, hearings were organised for all submitted flagship proposals, as established in BBI JU's Annual Work Plan 2019 to:

 - clarify the proposals and help the panel establish their final assessment and scores

 - improve the experts' understanding of the proposals.

-Invitations to the hearings will be sent to the flagship coordinators with all the relevant details during September.
+Invitations to the hearings were sent to the flagship coordinators with all the relevant details in September.

 According to the evaluation criteria for Innovation Actions (IAs) and more specifically in the context of the criterion 'Quality and efficiency of the implementation', the experts could request additional technical explanations/clarifications for the two following evaluation sub-criteria: